astra-sim/astra-sim-service/README.md

 # ASTRA-sim Service

 ASTRA-sim Service hides the complexity of configuring and running ASTRA-sim simulations by providing an OpenAPI-based [openapiart](https://github.com/open-traffic-generator/openapiart/tree/main) interface.
 It allows users to set up, control, and monitor simulations as remote services.
-The service supports flexible workload configuration using [MLCommons Chakra](https://github.com/mlcommons/chakra) and infrastructure modeling with [Keysight Infragraph](https://github.com/Keysight/infragraph).
+The service supports flexible workload configuration using [MLCommons Chakra](https://github.com/mlcommons/chakra) and infrastructure modeling with [InfraGraph](https://infragraph.dev/).
 Users can easily configure simulation settings through Jupyter notebooks for interactive experimentation.
 The repository offers options for both Docker-based and standalone services, and includes ready-to-use sample notebooks for quick start.

 ![ASTRA-sim service](resources/ASTRA-Sim-Service.png)